bernhardAxonIvy/doc/source/designer-guide/configuration/environments.rst

 -----------------------------

 The active environment can be specified in :ref:`app-yaml`.
-If no environment is active at all, the default environment will be taken.
+If no environment is active at all, the Default environment will be taken.